ganbarodigital/css-ishi/docs/concepts/one-site.md

 ## Introduction

+A single CSS file built from Ishi supports all the different devices where a browser can run.

-When you build a site using Ishi, there isn't one site for mobile, and another site for desktop / laptop.
-You don't have both `http://www.example.com` and a separate `http://m.example.com`.
-You have one `http://www.example.com` site, and the content uses CSS and JavaScript to adapt to whatever device is being used.
+* When you build a site using Ishi, you don't need one site for mobile, and a separate site for desktop / laptop.
+* You don't need both `http://www.example.com` and a separate `http://m.example.com`.

+You can have a single `http://www.example.com` site, and Ishi's CSS and JavaScript will adapt to whatever device is being used.

+We call this __many devices, one site__.

 ## Single Content